Is Psoriasis Contagious? Your Condition and Intimacy

 Think of the immune system as your body’s alarm system.
 When you get a cold, infection, or scrape on your knee, your immune system sends out signals that trigger inflammation in an effort to defend itself.

-But when you have psoriasis, your immune system is out of balance.
+When you have psoriasis, your immune system is out of balance.
 In fact, it’s in overdrive.
 An overactive immune system can send faulty signals and mistake healthy cells for harmful ones.
 This results in too much inflammation.
 For psoriasis patients, this means the body rapidly produces more skin cells than necessary.

 Luckily, some treatment options can reduce inflammation, which may help the immune system and help to slow the rapid production of skin cells.